Saint Mary's Band Red Option Port City Second Chance Band Back in Time Big Band

 For over a century, Saint Mary's Band has been the heartbeat of our community's musical life — bringing together passionate musicians of all ages to share the transformative power of live performance.

-Saint Mary's Band (SMB) is a community based brass/reed band with approximately 50 members, based in Saint John, New Brunswick.
+Saint Mary's Band (SMB) is a community based brass/woodwind/percussion band with approximately 50 members, based in Saint John, New Brunswick.

 Our repertoire spans marches, classical, contemporary, pop, and crowd pleasing arrangements that connect with audiences of every generation.